spinalcordtoolbox/spinalcordtoolbox/contrib/apptainer/README.md

-# Minimal SCT Apptainer installation w/ Ubuntu 22.04
+# Minimal SCT Apptainer Installation w/ Ubuntu 22.04

-**_EXPERIMENTAL AS OF SCT 7.0: Use at your own risk!_**
+**_EXPERIMENTAL!
+Use at your own risk!_**

 This directory contains files needed to install a minimal Apptainer (formally Singularity) instance of SCT, for use on High Performance Computing (HPC) clusters which do not support Conda/Mamba.
-In short, generates a compressed "image" of SCT into a single `.sif` (Singularity Image Format) file, which can then be run as a program, without needing to install or provide SCT's usual dependencies yourself.
+In short, this will generate a compressed "image" of SCT into a `.sif` (Singularity Image Format) file, which can then be run as a program.
+This is done without you needing to install or provide SCT's usual dependencies yourself; they are all contained within the image file.

-For those familiar with Docker, Apptainer is a close analog, with Apptainer `.def` files being equivalent to Docker `docker` files.
+For those familiar with Docker, Apptainer is a close analog, with Apptainer `.def` files being equivalent to Docker `.docker` files.
 Likewise, the container resulting from using a `.def` file (a "Singularity Image Format", or `.sif`, file) can then be run as a program via the `apptainer exec {container_name}.sif` command, similar to `docker run {container_name}`.

 ## Caveats

-There are some caveats to installing SCT via Apptainer rather than installing SCT natively, however:
+There are a number of considerations you should keep in mind if running SCT from an Apptainer image:

 * Apptainer can only be used and run on Linux.
 If you want to run it on Windows, you will need to do so through the Windows Subsystem for Linux (WSL), which may not be available on a Windows server.
-There is currently 0 support for MacOS, period.
+MacOS currently has no support for Apptainer whatsoever.
-* Apptainer containers are isolated from the network, making any SCT commands which require downloading something off of the internet impossible.
-Currently, this only means `sct_deepseg task -install` will not work; if you need to install a new `sct_deepseg` model, use `sct_model_install.def` instead.
+* Apptainer images are static, and isolated from any networks your device may have.
+This prevents the installation of new DeepSeg models with `sct_deepseg -install`.
+Instead, you define the models you want SCT to have access to during the initial `.sif` file creation; if you must install a model afterward, use `sct_model_install.def` instead.
+* With datasets being contained within the image alongside the SCT installation, they can only be accessed when you are running a command with the SCT image.
+Currently only default datasets are available, and other datasets cannot be downloaded using `sct_download_data`.
 * Due to some `apt` packages requiring user permissions, which are not always given on HPC systems, we need to pin `openssh-client` and `dbus` to get around [this](https://github.com/apptainer/apptainer/issues/1822#issuecomment-2051581258) bug.
 While this does not appear to impact the installation currently, it is possible that a future update to SCT or one of its dependencies may break as a result.
 Caveat Emptor!

+## Installation

-## Prerequisites
+### Prerequisites

-To build the SCT Apptainer, you will need the following on the machine you will run the commands on:
+To build the SCT Apptainer image, you will need the following:

 * A Linux-based OS (see Caveats above).
 * An installation of [Apptainer](https://apptainer.org/docs/admin/main/installation.html).
 * A copy of this folder, with all of its files.

-## Creating the Container
+### Creating the Container

 **NOTE:** If at all possible, we recommend doing this on the machine you intend to run SCT on; the resulting image is quite large (more than 2 GigaBytes), and copying it over post-creation can take quite a while depending on your network.